Takeaways: Jackson makes history, GOP vows no ‘spectacle’ | WTOP News

 DEFENDING ‘GRAND EXPERIMENT OF AMERICAN DEMOCRACY’

-Jackson told the senators that if confirmed to the court, she would work “to support and defend the Constitution and the grand experiment of American democracy.”
+Jackson told the senators that if confirmed to the court, she would work “to support and defend the Constitution and this grand experiment of American democracy.”

 The judge’s own life story is part of that history.
 She told senators that she stands before them on the shoulders of giants — including her own parents, public school teachers, who left segregated Florida for a better life in Washington, D.C.